booleanbites/houzi-doc/_docs/tools/2_houzi_plugin.md

 You can download here: https://github.com/booleanbites/houzi-rest-api Install and activate the plugin.

-You also need to unlock the plugin functionality with entering
+You also need to unlock the plugin functionality with entering the purchase code from CodeCanyon.